-HOS 1100 Food Safety and Sanitation......3 cr.
-Students study the principles of bacteriology, sanitation, safety, personal hygiene, and health inspections to minimize the risk of food borne illness.
+Students study the principles of bacteriology, sanitation, safety, personal hygiene, and health inspections to minimize the risk of foodborne illness.
 The principles of HACCP, cleaning and maintaining of food service equipment, and the flow of food through food preparation areas are discussed.

-HOS 1200 Recipes and Menu Planning......3 cr.
 This course develops skills frequently used in the food service industry.
 Areas of emphasis include recipe conversions, percentages and the concepts in developing a restaurant, and creating a menu.
 Building on this foundation the menu layout and design are developed including menu pricing.